4/22/2025

 "We have multiple eyes on the data looking at how much is being charged, the email addresses, what feels like it’s suspect and the reasons for transaction refusals,” said Kennedy Bollmeyer, Director of Ticketing.
 “It's been really beneficial."

-Not only does this practice give the organization insight into bad actors, but it also gives the team a closer look at refused sales, allowing them to make any necessary adjustments to their risk profiles.
+Not only does this practice give the organization insight into bad actors, but it also gives the team a closer look at refused sales.
+That allows them to make any necessary adjustments to their risk profile.
 Since putting this practice in place, the organization has seen a decrease in chargebacks.

 Many arts and culture organizations lack the capacity to do this manual work in-house.
 That’s when Tessitura Merchant Services’ built-in surveillance adds another layer of protection.